Welcome to the Division for Academic Excellence

 The Division for Academic Excellence (DAE) is committed to ensuring that the state superintendent’s vision of every student becoming college and career ready becomes a reality for Wisconsin’s children.
 Our sole purpose is to increase the success of Wisconsin school children—whether that is through licensing and training the teachers, supporting the curriculum, or making sure our schools are treating children fairly.

-Our division provides leadership and professional development regarding curriculum development, academic and technical skills standards, and instructional methods and strategies, as well as professional learning and support to a variety of content area educators.
+Our division provides leadership and professional development regarding instructional materials adoption and use, academic and technical skills standards, and instructional methods and strategies, as well as professional learning and support to a variety of content area educators.
 A service orientation and culturally responsive view guide the teams’ work to provide technical assistance to educators, parents, community, and professional organizations.

 We are responsible for programs and services having a direct impact on classrooms and, ultimately, on students; to this end, our division: